 The following principles guide our objectives:

-Self-Directed: West Virginia University is a large institution, with many rules, regulations, guidelines and policies that affect a student’s academic progress.
+West Virginia University is a large institution, with many rules, regulations, guidelines and policies that affect a student’s academic progress.
 As advisors, we will actively seek the current and correct answers for student problems.
 In turn, we expect students, as future “investigative” scientists, to attempt to seek out and find their own answers and methods to resolve problems.
-Our students are expected to make informed choices and take deliberate actions about their college experience, whether that is choosing a class, an area of emphasis, or simply knowing when to register for classes.
+Our students are expected to make informed choices and take deliberate actions about their college experience, whether that is choosing a class or simply knowing when to register for classes.

 All students will meet with their academic advisor at least once each fall and spring semester.
-Small group advising sessions will be held, generally in October and in March, a few weeks before registration opens.
-Students should expect an email announcing the dates and times of the small advising sessions.
-Students should check DegreeWorks before their planned advising sessions for any problems, and bring their advising folder to the session.
+Students should check DegreeWorks before their planned advising sessions for any problems and bring their advising folder to the meeting.

-With small group advising, a department advisor can efficiently answer common questions.
-If their questions can’t be answered at the group session, each student can meet individually with the advisor to address any specific curricular issues that they are having.
-Students who do not attend the advertised group advising sessions will not have their registration hold lifted until after all other students have been allowed to register.
+Each student meets individually with the advisor to address any specific curricular issues that they are having.
+Students who do not attend the advising meeting will not have their registration hold lifted until after all other students have been allowed to register.

 After advising, please allow 24 hours for your registration hold to be lifted, or for you to be given permission to register for any particular courses.

 Once you have accrued 90 credit hours, the department will be notified to review your progress and determine if you are likely to be ready to graduate in the next year.
 Your academic advisor will discuss the results of this review, usually in the fall of your senior year.